Understanding ES Modules vs CommonJS in Bundlers

 Build Composition Bundle Size Delta Initial Parse Time TTI Impact Tree-Shaking Efficiency

-ESM-Only -18% Baseline -22% ~95% dead code removed
+ESM-only -18% Baseline -22% ~95% dead code removed

-CJS-Heavy +12% +35% +28% ~40% (dynamic exports)
+CJS-heavy +12% +35% +28% ~40% (dynamic exports)

-Mixed-Format +8% (interop) +15% +19% Unpredictable, requires runtime checks
+Mixed-format +8% (interop overhead) +15% +19% Unpredictable, requires runtime checks

 CJS modules force synchronous evaluation, blocking parallel chunk loading and delaying TTI.
 ESM enables static import hoisting, allowing the browser to fetch multiple chunks concurrently.
 Mixed-format graphs introduce interop wrappers that increase AST payload and trigger duplicate module inclusion when both require and import reference the same package.